 Azrieli Group owns and manages a portfolio of high-quality malls and retail centers throughout the country, which are located in city centers, with convenient access to transportation and often in proximity to train stations.
 The Company takes a long-term view with respect to its properties, from the stage of locating the land, through the stage of development and construction of properties, to the holding, management and betterment of the properties over years.
-In the Report Period, a finishing certificate was issued for the commercial building the Company has built at the Check Post Intersection in Haifa, the ground floor of which serves as a supermarket.

-Store revenues reported by the Group's mall tenants in the Report Period for 2024 were approx. 8.4% higher year-over-year.
-Store revenues reported by the tenants in July-September 2024 were approx. 8.1% higher year-over-year.
+Store revenues reported by the Group's mall tenants in Q2/2024 were approx. 10% higher year-over-year.
+Store revenues reported by the tenants in March-June 2024 were approx. 7.9% higher year-over-year.